parente/sightwords/README.md

 * Give some kind of spoken reinforcement
 * Soeak hints about where the keys are on the US Keyboard
 * Tie it to Dropbox or whatever for other folks
+* Unterrible-ify the code

+## Attribution

+TARDIS is a registered trademark of [You Know Who](http://www.bbc.co.uk/programmes/b006q2x0).